Trinculo (moon): Orbit

-Irregular satellites of all four giant planets, plotted by average distance from their planet (semi-major axis in Hill radii) and orbital inclination (in degrees wrt ecliptic).
+Irregular moons of all four giant planets, plotted by average distance from their planet (semi-major axis in Hill radii) and orbital inclination (in degrees wrt ecliptic).
 Data as of February 2024.

 Physical characteristics

-Trinculo is very faint with an average apparent magnitude of 25.4, so it could only be observed with long-exposure imaging by large-aperture telescopes.
+Trinculo is very faint with an average apparent magnitude of 25.4, so it could only be observed through long-exposure imaging by large-aperture telescopes.
 Trinculo is expected to have a dark surface composed of water ice, hydrated silicates, and organic compounds, similar to other irregular moons.
 Observations by the Herschel space telescope did not find any significant infrared thermal emission coming from Trinculo, indicating the moon must have a geometric albedo higher than 0.03 and a diameter smaller than 50 km.
-Assuming an absolute magnitude of 12.7 and a generic irregular moon geometric albedo range of 0.04–0.10, Trinculo should have a diameter between 12–19 km.
 Scott Sheppard, who has discovered many irregular moons around other giant planets, estimates Trinculo's diameter to be 18 km.

 Observations by the Keck II telescope in 2003 suggest that Trinculo might have a "neutral" or gray color, (Note: An object is "specially neutral" if it reflects a similar proportion of light as the Sun across the visible spectrum, which gives it a colorless or gray appearance.) similar to the larger Uranian irregular moons Prospero and Setebos.
 Astronomers have attempted to measure Trinculo's rotation period in 2005 by using the Very Large Telescope, but were unable to find any periodic variation in the moon's brightness.

 Exploration

 Trinculo has not been imaged up close by a space probe.
-However, Trinculo and other Uranian irregular moons are planned to be distant observation targets for the upcoming Uranus Orbiter and Probe (UOP), which will measure the Uranian irregular moons' rotation periods and shapes by watching their brightness change over time.
+All Uranian irregular moons including Trinculo are planned to be distant observation targets for the proposed Uranus Orbiter and Probe (UOP), which will measure the Uranian irregular moons' rotation periods and shapes by watching their brightness change over time.
 The UOP may not be able to do a close flyby of Trinculo because the moon does not orbit near the ecliptic plane.